i05nagai/memorandum/language/english_speaking.md

         * she's always playing pranks on her little brother
     * he finally realized he'd been pranked
     * childish prank
-* vendor
-    * a person who sells things
-    * there are many vendors in the marketplace
 * marketplace
     * business condition
         * to remain competitive the company has to be able to adapt to the changing marketplace